Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Introduction

 \section{Introduction}

 Vision-Language Models (VLMs) learn embeddings that represent both visual and textual modalities simultaneously, and are known for the ease with which their strong performance transfers from one domain to another~\cite{DeViSE2013_Frome,mahajan2018exploring,radford2021clip,scaling2021Jia,mu2021slip,desai2021virtex,zhang2022contrastive,li2023flip}.
-CLIP (Contrastive Language-Image Pre-training)~\cite{radford2021clip,gabriel2021openclip,zhai2022lit} is a VLM that is trained on a very large number of image-text pairs collected online, where the text is considered a ``natural language'' annotation for the image.
+CLIP (Contrastive Language-Image Pre- training)~\cite{radford2021clip,gabriel2021openclip,zhai2022lit} is a VLM that is trained on a very large number of image-text pairs collected online, where the text is considered a ``natural language'' annotation for the image.

 However, pre-training CLIP models typically requires thousands of GPU-days~\cite{radford2021clip,gabriel2021openclip}.
-To accelerate the pre-training process, FLIP, A-CLIP, and CLIPA use masking strategies for image and text tokens when pre-training CLIP models~\cite{li2023flip,yang2023aclip,li2023clipa}.
-In addition to the speed-up, masking makes it possible use large batch sizes, which enhances the benefits of contrastive learning and has been considered as a form of regularization, reducing the risk of overfitting~\cite{li2023flip}.
+To accelerate the pre-training process, current work makes use of masking strategies for image and text tokens when pre-training CLIP models~\cite{li2023flip,yang2023aclip,li2023clipa}.
+In addition to the speed-up, masking makes it possible to use large batch sizes, which enhances the benefits of contrastive learning and has been considered as a form of regularization, reducing the risk of overfitting~\cite{li2023flip}.
 For these reasons, despite the loss of some information from the original image and text, masking strategies have the potential to improve model performance.

-Currently, the state of the art in text masking is represented by CLIPA~\cite{li2023clipa}, which compares four masking strategies: truncation, random word selection, random block selection, and syntax-based selection, i.e., masking on the basis of part-of-speech (POS) information.
-The conclusion is that syntax masking is the strategy that, overall, provides the best quality.
-In this paper, we carry out a set of experiments that demonstrate that this conclusion must be revisited.
-Specifically, as shown in Fig.~\ref{fig:learn_curved_af}, if enough epochs are used, other forms of masking substantially outperform syntax masking.
-The conclusion of CLIPA~\cite{li2023clipa} misses the weakness of syntax masking because it trains with a limited number of epochs (6.4 epochs).
+Currently, the state-of-the-art in text masking is represented by CLIPA~\cite{li2023clipa}.
+The authors compare two strategies originally introduced by FLIP~\cite{li2023flip}, truncation and random word selection, and two new approaches, random block selection and syntax-based selection, i.e., masking on the basis of part-of-speech (POS) information.
+In~\cite{li2023clipa}, syntax masking is found to deliver the highest performance.